kiranbangde/Jenkins-/README.md

 1. The CI process completes.
 2. Deployment to production happens automatically without any manual approval.
 3. Users can immediately interact with the latest changes.

+Here’s a comparison of Continuous Integration (CI) and Continuous Deployment (CD) to clarify their differences:

 ## What is jenkins why it is most popular ?